Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 # To-Do list

-1. performance = rebuild the dash app --> fullscreen map + more performant
-2. simplicity/integrity = merge the two deployments into a single stack --> move the scraper into the CDK stack
+1. merge the two deployments into a single stack --> move the scraper into the CDK stack

 ## description